bogadrian/gatsby-final/src/posts/may-2021/iterators/iterators.md

 # First we generate then we iterate over the generated values!

-The first thought which comes to my mind when thinking about generator in JavaScript is the possibility I have to “pause” a function execution at some point until I decide to let it go further!
+The first thought which comes to my mind when thinking about generator in JavaScript is the possibility that I have to “pause” a function execution at some point, until I decide to let it go further!

 And if I think also where I can use that, the first thing that comes to my mind is with some code which does some hard computation or is asynchronous.